-In an effort to mirror the statutory audit cycle in Papua New Guinea as well as to mirror production company's reporting cycles, the Company changed its year end to December 31 beginning with December 31, 2016.
-As such the Company will have a four month period ended December 31, 2016 as its next reporting.
+In an effort to mirror the statutory audit cycle in Papua New Guinea as well as to mirror production Company's reporting cycles, the Company changed its year end to December 31 beginning with December 31, 2016.
+As such the Company's current reporting period is a four-month period ended December 31, 2016.